SafeExamBrowser/seb-server/docs/monitoring.rst

     :align: center
     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/monitoring/sebClientLogDetail.png

-Currently there is no export functionality to export all interessting SEB client logs to a CSV table for example.
+Currently there is no export functionality to export all interesting SEB client logs to a CSV table for example.
 But such a feature will probably come with a next version of SEB Server.

 **Export filtered client logs**